-Winter time can drag on for what seems like forever, especially during these crazy times.
-Living in such a beautiful area with tons of summer time activities, it can be hard to keep the kids busy when it’s cold!
-We’ve rounded up 15 of our favorite winter time activities to do in Monmouth County.
-We’ve included everything for the kids, family, and even an idea for for parents night out!
+Winter time can drag on and seem endless, especially during these crazy times.
+Living in such a beautiful area with tons of summertime activities, it can be challenging to keep the kids busy when it’s cold!
+Check out our updated 15 Local Things to Do – Winter Edition.
+We’ve rounded up something for everyone in the fam (even an idea for for parents night out!).
 Enjoy!

 *Make sure to visit websites prior to heading out for updated COVID-19 regulations

 Take the kids to Deep Cut Gardens in Middletown and explore the grounds for hidden painted rocks.
 Once you find one, take a picture and post it on the Facebook page dedicated to Deep Cut Rocks (found here), and then hide it somewhere else for others to find!

 Monmouth County’s own “metro-burb,” an indoor space that spans the length of more than three footballs fields, is the perfect spot to bring the family and explore.
 You can take the kids for a long walk, visit the Holmdel Library, and check out the stores and lunch spots.
 Visit a virtual reality center, Oasis VRX, or get lost in Escapology.
 It’s definitely a great place to break up the day and get out of the house!